bdeckard92/dupUT/02-Lesson-Plans/01-HTML-Git-CSS/README.md

 ## Module Challenge

-Students will build a landing page using HTML and CSS for a company called "Run Buddy"
+Students will refactor an existing webpage and make it accessible.

 [Module 01 Challenge](../../01-Class-Content/01-HTML-Git-CSS/02-Challenge)

 Specific skills students will need to implement in order to be successful:

-* HTML
-* CSS
+* DRY design pattern -- Consolidate CSS selectors
-* Git
-* `bash` commands
-* External Stylesheets
-* Relative paths
-* GitHub pages
+* Ensuring all links function properly
+* Implementation of semantic structure of HTML elements
+* Well documented code -- include comments
+* Implementation of `alt` attributes for images
+* Ordering elements in sequence

 ## Heads-Up

-* Next week, you will review flexbox, CSS Grid, and other advanced CSS topics.
+Next week, you will review flexbox, CSS Grid, and other advanced CSS topics.
 If these are new or it's been awhile, be sure to review the activities in advance.

-**IMPORTANT**: As students start working on their weekly Challenges, they will need to create good professional READMEs for every Challenge they complete.
+**Important**: As students start working on their weekly Challenges, they will need to create good professional READMEs for every Challenge they complete.
 Refer them to this [Professional README Guide](../../01-Class-Content/01-HTML-Git-CSS/04-Supplemental/professional-readme-guide/README.md) as they work on their first Challenge.

 ## Resources